-From High School
+From High School Articulation Agreements

 High school students in Worcester, Wicomico and Somerset counties are eligible to receive college credit for certain courses they have completed in high school as a result of articulation agreements between Wor-Wic and the local boards of education.
-High school students who have acquired competencies in courses that are equivalent to college or university courses receive college credit after completing one semester at the college, and the course does not need to be repeated.
+Students seeking articulation credit must have a copy of their high school transcript forwarded to the counseling office for review prior to registering for course work.
+High school students who have acquired competencies in courses that are equivalent to college or university courses receive college credit after completing one semester/session at the college, and the course does not need to be repeated.
 Articulation credits are transferable to other Maryland public postsecondary institutions.
-Information on eligibility can be obtained from the student services office or on the college Web site at www.worwic. edu.
+Information on eligibility can be obtained from the counseling office or on the college Web site at www.worwic. edu.